voraczech/voraczech.com/content/travel/budapest.md

 ## To do before your trip

 The only thing you want to do in advance is to buy a ticket to the Hungarian Parliament Building (link below).
-It is sold out for days in advance.
+It is sold out for days.
 Everything else can be done on spot.

 ## Places